-- Download or print the initial packet on www.medco.com - Complete the Medco by Mail form, and include the health and allergy questionnaire found in your initial packet from Medco.
-(The questionnaire will not be necessary on refills or future orders unless your health changes significantly.) - Include the original written prescription signed by your physician.

-- Indicate your method of payment on the form.

-- A major credit or debit card, or

-- Personal check or money order.
+- Download or print the Initial Mail Order Packet. - Complete the Medco by Mail Form, and include the health and allergy questionnaire found in your initial packet from Medco.
+(The questionnaire will not be necessary on refills or future orders unless your health changes significantly.) - Include the original written prescription signed by your physician. - Indicate your method of payment on the form. - A major credit or debit card, or - Personal check or money order.

 Medco will bill you when your medications are delivered (up to \$100).
 If paying by check or money order, enclose your payment with the order.
 Do not send cash.
-For pricing information, access www.medco.com or call Medco (see "Contact Information" in the Reference Information section).
+For pricing information, access Medco website or call Medco (see "Contact Information" in the Reference Information section).

-- Mail your order to the address on the Medco by Mail form. - Generally, your order is shipped within three working days of receipt.
+- Mail your order to the address on the Medco by Mail Form. - Generally, your order is shipped within three working days of receipt.
 All orders are sent by UPS or first class mail.
 UPS delivers to rural route boxes but not to P.O.
 Boxes.
 If you have only a P.O.
 Box address, your order is sent by first class mail.